Select Page

 The Panhellenic Council (PHC) is the governing body for the five Greek social sororities on campus.
 PHC serves to assist all the sororities in developing stronger inter-sorority relations, sisterhood relations and providing service and educational opportunities to their members.

-Panhellenic Council meets on Thursdays at 6 PM during the regular semester.
+Panhellenic Council meets on Wednesday at 7:15 PM during the regular semester.

 President